dtcenter/METplus/docs/Release_Guide/release_steps/update_upgrade_instructions.rst

   in the |projectRepo| User's Guide directory with the necessary information.

-* Add a section next to the appropriate METplus component (|projectRepo|) under the :ref:`<components-release-notes>` section in the release-notes.rst file in the METplus User's Guide in the
-  `METplus GitHub repository <https://github.com/dtcenter/METplus>`__ ONLY if there are Upgrade Instructions for this release.
+* Add a section next to the appropriate METplus component (|projectRepo|) under the :ref:`METplus Components Release Note Links <components-release-notes>` section in the release-notes.rst file in the METplus User's Guide in the `METplus GitHub repository <https://github.com/dtcenter/METplus>`__ ONLY if there are Upgrade Instructions for this release.

 .. _note::

   This section is not always applicable.